Lenoftawa/RP/ETH-only LEB8s RPIP.md

 _(not to scale)_

-These parameters can be set to define the Commission rate as well as the Smoothing Pool distribution rule.
+These parameters can be set to define the `commission rate` as well as the Smoothing Pool `distribution rule`.

 1. ### LEB8 Minipool Creation
    - All LEB8s created post-implementation will follow the ETH-only LEB8 structure.
-   - If a Node Operator is under-collateralized and not part of the Smoothing Pool, Smartnode will issue a warning about the potential loss of bonus ETH.
+   - If a Node Operator creates an LEB8 minipool and has not opted into the Smoothing Pool, Smartnode will issue a warning about the potential loss of bonus ETH.
-   - Documentation will highlight the risks of opting out of the Smoothing Pool when creating under-collateralized LEB8 minipools.
+   - Documentation will highlight the risks of opting out of the Smoothing Pool when creating LEB8 minipools.

 2. ### Commission Calculation